 It was at this time, coupled with my miserable academic record that signed myself out of high school and became homeschooled through an online, but public state school.
 Suffering from depression, the isolation of homeschooling made learning difficult.
 After six month I quit and began homeschooling myself.

-This is yet another example of someone assuming that my grades or scores dictated my ability to learn and retain information and that I had squandered my education.
-An assumption I had heard my entire life.
+grades or scores dictated my ability to learn and retain information and that I

 College

-I did great in college and thought the spell that kept me from achieving was finally broken, then, in my fifth semester, I started having trouble concentrating.
+from achieving was finally broken, then, in my fifth semester, I started having

 First, I started mixing up simple spellings of words, then I couldn’t read from my textbook because the print was too small, I was reading the same paragraph over and over without noticing, I would become overwhelmed with assignments and forget due dates.
 I was becoming a mess.
 I dropped a lot of courses before I could fail them and eventually my school dropped me from enrollment even though I had a 3.14 GPA and I lost my financial aid.